World Festival of Youth (2024): Organization of the festival

-According to The Guardian UK newspaper, youth festivals in Russia were part of a £1 billion campaign by Putin's government to help ensure a broad turnout for the March 2024 election in Russia.

 On April 5, 2023, Russian president Putin signed a decree on holding the World Youth Festival in 2024.
 The festival will be held to develop international youth cooperation.

 In the spring of 2023, the composition of the Organizing Committee and its Presidium was also formed.
 The Organizing Committee for the preparation and holding of the World Youth Festival was formed to ensure coordination of the activities and interaction of federal executive authorities, executive authorities of the subjects of the Russian Federation, local governments and organizations involved in the implementation of events for the preparation and holding of the festival, as well as in solving other related tasks.

 In 2023 The Government of the Russian Federation within a three-month period was instructed to develop and implement, with the participation of federal executive authorities, measures aimed at preparing and holding the World Youth Festival, to assist in public media coverage of the events for the preparation and holding of the Festival and to identify sources of financial support for the events for the preparation and holding of the Festival.

-May 11, 2023 in Moscow the first meeting of the Organizing Committee of the World Youth Festival was held under the chairmanship of the First Deputy Head of the Presidential Administration of Russia Sergey Kiriyenko.
+May 11, 2023 in Moscow the first meeting of the Organizing Committee of the World Youth Festival was held under the chairmanship of the first deputy head of the Presidential Administration of Russia, Sergey Kiriyenko.

+On June 8, 2023 on "Dobro.
+Conferences" in the Samara region, applications for the World Youth Festival Volunteer Corps have been launched.
+Applications from those wishing to become volunteers of the World Youth Festival will be accepted until December 1, 2023.

+By mid-August 2023, preparatory committees have been opened in more than 15 countries that will participate in the World Youth Festival.
+Among these States: Argentina, Honduras, Israel, Indonesia, Iraq, Spain, Yemen, Liberia, Malaysia, Mexico, Pakistan, Panama, Paraguay, Uruguay, Caribbean countries, European Union, US, Baltic States.
+The preparatory committees selected the participants of the festival, created delegations, and then formed a youth movement in the participating countries.
+At the same time, the opening of similar committees was announced in more than 40 countries around the world.

+In September 2023, national preparatory committees for the World Youth Festival were organized in 38 countries around the world.
+Young people from 180 countries expressed their desire to participate in the forum.

 June 24, 2023 on Youth Day the application campaign for participation in the World Youth Festival has started were accepted, the concept, program and logo of the future festival were presented.

 In June 2023, on the building of the college in Samara opened mural in honor of the start of the volunteer program of the World Youth Festival.

 On February 15, 2024, the American delegation of the World Youth Festival chaired by Caleb Maupin of the Center for Political Innovation, joined by Chris Helali of the American Communist Party and Elizabeth Pekin of the American Student Union, held a press conference at the United Nations building in New York City sponsored by the Russian Mission to the United Nations.